-AIM is home to the FIRST and ONLY four programs in the plastic injection molding industry to be accredited by the ANSI National Accreditation (ANAB) Board: based on the ISO/IEC 17000:2019 conformity standard.
+AIM is home to the FIRST and ONLY four programs in the plastic injection molding industry to be accredited by the ANSI National Accreditation (ANAB) Board which is in compliance with ISO 17011.

 AIM voluntarily underwent the accreditation process because we recognized that our industry lacked any external certifying body reviewing the available educational programs.
 There should be someone other than the training provider evaluating its claims of quality on a regular basis to ensure what the provider is saying is true.

 As with any mainstream educational institute, this should be done by a high-level, independent regulatory body that is dedicated to this purpose.

 So what does all of this mean to you?

 You can be assured of our program’s quality.

 Think of this in ISO terms: An ISO certification lets you know that a manufacturer is holding themselves to a specific set of standards, and you can trust that they will perform at a high level according to those.
 Our ANAB accreditation is that same mark for our PTE and Molders’ Series programs.

 Your employees are coming out of these programs with measurable improvement in both their knowledge and skills.

 - An independent ANAB auditor is scrutinizing our program’s content, and our claims about what the program’s graduates will have the capacity to do after they have completed the program.